-If you have been left out of a Will and believe you are eligible to receive a share of the deceased person’s assets, Stacks are here to help you through the complex and often distressing process of disputing a Will.
+If you have been left out of a will and believe you are eligible to receive a share of the deceased person’s assets, the lawyers at Stacks are here to help you through the complex and often distressing process of disputing a will.

-Most people who possess assets at the time of their death will have executed a testamentary document setting out their wishes for how those assets are to be distributed.
+Most people who possess assets at the time of their death will have executed a testamentary document (a will) setting out their wishes for how those assets are to be distributed.

 In some cases, people who have been left out of a will or who believe they should have received a bigger share of a deceased’s assets, may be entitled to bring a claim against the deceased’s estate under the Family Provision Act 1982 (NSW).
 Similar legislation exists in other states.

 The legislation specifies categories of people who are “eligible” to bring a claim of this type, including a wife or former wife, husband or de-facto partner, a child or other person who was wholly or partly dependent upon the deceased person.